Not long ago, many of us believed that clean water was Canada’s natural heritage.

 Natural infrastructure—wetlands, grasslands and forests that support productive landscapes—can play a key role in watershed resilience.

-Canada and the United States adopted phosphorus reduction targets in 2016 to protect the western and central basins of Lake Erie and DUC has been hard at work since 2017, with our partners, carrying out more than 150 wetland projects—which brings our historical total in the Lake Erie watershed to more than 500 wetland projects.
+Canada and the United States adopted phosphorus reduction targets in 2016 to protect the western and central basins of Lake Erie and DUC has been hard at work since 2017, with our partners, carrying out 100s of conservation projects—which brings our historical total in the Lake Erie watershed to more than 500 wetland projects.

 DUC and its many conservation partners have made strong progress in driving a systemic change in approach toward watershed-scale wetland conservation, a natural solution that will be increasingly needed in the Great Lakes region and beyond.

-- Download the full report, Determining the Nutrient Retention Capacity of Newly Restored Wetlands in Southwestern Ontario, as a PDF.
+Determining the Nutrient Retention Capacity of Newly Restored Wetlands in Southwestern Ontario for a Second Water Year

-Our thanks are due to the landowners who graciously allowed regular access to their wetland restoration projects.
-Some landowners helped collect rainfall data over a five-month period and provided valuable local information.
+Our thanks are due to the landowners who graciously allowed regular access to their wetland restoration projects over the course of two full water-years (September-October).